loginom/admin-guide-en-omegat/data/integrator/README.md

 ![](../images/service.svg)

-* Внешний сервис подключается по протоколу http(s) к web-серверу (IIS), на котором развернуто web-приложение Loginom Integrator;
+* The external service is connected using http(s) protocol to the web server (IIS) on which Loginom Integrator web application is deployed;
 * Integrator enables request processing and creation of connection to TCP [server port](../server/setup.md#parametry-loginom-server) to the Loginom server host.